The construction of the Port of Eden breakwater wharf extension will include:

 - Extension of the existing wharf by 95 metres

 - Installation of new landside bollards to restrain ship’s bow

 - Addition of minor services (lighting, power, potable water)

 - Amenities building funding TBA

 To support the services that can be offered by an extended wharf, a new amenities building will be constructed, a heavy vehicle circulation area for semi- trailers and coaches, and the installation of a potable waterline along the wharf to service vessels.

 The project is fully funded with a total budget of $44 million:

-Dredging and construction works are due to start in March 2017 and are expected to be completed in June 2018, in time for the 2018/19 Cruise Season.
+Dredging and construction works are expected to be completed in early 2019, in time for the 2019/20 Cruise Season.